 What is Commercial due diligence (CDD)?

 Commercial due diligence (CDD) is the process of assessing a company's commercial attractiveness to provide the prospective buyer or Private Equity Firm with in-depth knowledge of the target company and the market in which it is positioned.
+It is a crucial step in mergers and acquisitions (M&A), where acquirers evaluate the target company's risks and opportunities to make informed decisions.

 The Commercial Due Diligence process

 Commercial due diligence provides acquirers with a full overview of the target company’s internal and external environment, including the analysis of the market, competitors, customer and company.
-CDD helps potential buyers identify risks and unearth any intricacies that may influence the investment decision, which enables them to make an informed decision on the bid.
+CDD helps potential buyers to identify risks and unearth any intricacies that may influence the investment decision, which enables them to make an informed decision on the bid.

 The CDD process broadly involves the following key stages: